SergejJurecko/mio_httpc/README.md

 It uses [http crate](https://crates.io/crates/http) for Request/Response types.

-mio_httpc requires you specify one of the TLS implementations using features: native, openssl and "rustls webpki-roots".
+mio_httpc requires you specify one of the TLS implementations using features: native, openssl and rtls (rustls).
 Not picking any feature will NOT work, as all calls will be no-op.

 [Documentation](https://docs.rs/mio_httpc/)